CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.4 Mobile data carrier.md

 In principle, employees should obtain the appropriate authorization for all mobile data carriers they wish to use externally.
 In particular outside of the institution's own real estate, users should ensure the protection of the data carriers entrusted to them.
 These and the precautions to be taken are to be noted.
 These include the following rules:

 * Mobile data carriers must always be stored safely.
 On business trips they should not be left unattended.
 * Mobile data carriers that contain sensitive data should be encrypted as completely as possible (SYS.3.4.M10 volume encryption).
-If such media enables encryption without any additional resources, it is recommended to use these features even if less sensitive data is contained on the media.
+If such media allows encryption without any additional resources, it is recommended that you use these features even if less sensitive data is included on the media.
 * The management, maintenance and transfer of externally used mobile data storage devices should be regulated.
 For example, pools can be set up for this purpose.
 * It should be noted when and by whom disc was used outside the home.
 #### SYS.3.4.M6 Disk Management [Specialists]